absyinka/absyinka/README.md

 ## 👋 Hi, I’m @absyinka,

-I am a software engineer, specializing in backend engineering
+I am a Software Engineer, specializing in Backend Engineering

 - 👀 I am always curious to explore new ideas, especially those that challenge me to learn and grow.
 - 🌱 I am developing my cloud skills, which are essential for modern software engineering, and learning how to apply DevOps and DevSecOps principles in my projects.